troysidle/troysidle/README.md

-# Hi, I’m @troysidle.
-I’m interested in Web Development.
+# Hello, I’m Troy Sidle.
-## I’m currently learning HTML, CSS, JavaScript.
-I’m looking to collaborate on Web Design.
-Reach me at troysidle@gmail.com.
-I'm on Twitter @honeydewlimeade.
+### I'm a Web Developer exploring the capabilities of CSS, JavaScript.
+My current projet is honeydewlimeade.com and I blog about it on Medium.
+After 17 years in the hospitality, I'm going back to my roots with a degree in Computer Science.
+I can be reached at troysidle@gmail.com.